ibrahimtahaozcicek/evie.selfbot/README.md

 To start the selfbot, in the command prompt, run the following command:
 `node app.js`

-> If you get an error about SQLite not being available or not building, run `npm rebuild` and runt he bot again.
+> If you get an error about SQLite not being available or not building, run `npm rebuild` and run the bot again.

 > If at any point it says "cannot find module X" just run `npm install X` and try again.